jakepel03/Website2PDF/README.md

 5. Merge PDFs (Optional):
    - If desired, users can select multiple PDFs from the list and click on the "Merge PDFs and download" button.
    - The server will combine the selected PDFs into a single merged PDF for easy downloading.

+6. Deleting PDFs (Optional):
+   -If desired, user can delete PDFs from server manually (server will also delete old PDF files automatically)

 ## Technologies Used
 - Frontend: HTML, CSS, JavaScript
 - Backend: Node.js, Express.js
 - PDF Conversion: Puppeteer

+## Goals
+- Enable downloading PDF files from server
+- Enable auto and (manual) deleting pdf files from server
+- Improve layout, fix visual problems

+NOTE: Implementation of functionalities is still in progress, so there might be some issues using the website at the moment.